 You can prevent many disk capacity issues by deploying the PCE with sufficient resources.
-Be sure your disk meets the recommendations in PCE Capacity Planning in PCE Installation and Upgrade Guide.

 When you are running out of storage space, use Linux tools to find the parts of the disk that are being utilized heavily.
 Then, depending on your findings, try some of these techniques: